qbicsoftware-archive/portlet-template/README.md

 ### IV - Create a new GitHub repository for your new portlet

-At this point you have a simple QBiC portlet with all the required dependencies.
-You now need to create a remote repository for it, so it's available for everyone.
-Follow [this guide](https://help.github.com/articles/create-a-repo/) to create a remote repository on GitHub.
+You now have a simple QBiC portlet with all the required dependencies.
+You still need to create a remote repository for it, though, so it's available for everyone.
+Follow [this guide](https://help.github.com/articles/create-a-repo/) to create a repository on GitHub.
 For this example, we will still use `donut-portlet` as the name of our repository.

-Still on the GitHub website, go to your repository (i.e., [github.com/qbicsoftware/donut-portlet][https://github.com/qbicsoftware/donut-portlet]) and click on _Settings_.
+Navigate to your new repository's website (i.e., [github.com/qbicsoftware/donut-portlet][https://github.com/qbicsoftware/donut-portlet]) and click on _Settings_.
 On the left side, click on _Integrations & Services_ and add the _Travis CI_ service.
 Leave all fields as they are and click on the _Add Service_ button.

-### V - Enable builds on Travis CI
+### V - Enable your GitHub repository on Travis CI

 The generated `donut-portlet` folder contains a `.travis.yml` file that will help you integrate your GitHub repository with [Travis CI][travis], our continuous integration service.
-Broadly speaking, everytime you _push_ a change into your GitHub repository, [Travis CI][travis] will download the code from your repository, compile it, run the unit tests and generate a code coverage report.
+Broadly speaking, everytime you _push_ a change into your GitHub repository, [Travis CI][travis] will download the code from your repository, compile it, run the unit tests andd generate a code coverage report.
+Follow [this guide](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI) to enable your new GitHub repository in Travis CI.

-You already integrated your GitHub repository with Travis CI while creating your new GitHub repository.
-However, you still need to activate your project in Travis CI.
-Navigate to [QBiC's Travis CI website][travis-qbic] and log-in.
-Look for your repository by name in the _Filter repositories_ field.
-If you don't find it, you might need to synchronize your Travis CI account (look for the _Sync account_ button on the upper-right side).
-Activate your repository by "flicking" the repository switch on.

 ### VI - Deploying your project as a Maven artifact

-Maven defines its own _build cycle_ and in this context, _deploying_ a Maven artifact means to make a file available in a repository.
-Do not confuse the concepts of a GitHub repository with a Maven repository, because they serve very different purposes.
-A Maven repository contains binary files that can be shared among all people having access to that repository.

-In order to make your Maven artifacts available, you will need to deploy them.
-Maven already contains a _goal_ for this, so there's not much you actually need to do.
-Plus, since we are using [Travis CI][travis] to compile and build our code, we might as well instruct it to deploy Maven artifacts for us.
-In fact, this has already been done for you and you only need to execute a few commands to enable automatic deployment of your artifacts.

 Even though our Maven repository is visible to everyone publicly, it is password-protected.
-You will need to modify your `.travis.yml` file to add the encrypted username and password of our Maven repository, for this, we will use the [Travis CI console][travis-console].
+You will need to modify your `.travis.yml` file to add the encrypted username and password of our Maven repository.
 In your local GitHub repository directory (i.e., `donut-portlet`) run:

 ```bash
 travis encrypt MAVEN_REPO_USERNAME=<username> --add env.matrix
 travis encrypt MAVEN_REPO_PASSWORD=<password> --add env.matrix
 ```

-Ask around for the proper values of `username` and `password`.
+Ask the people who wrote this guide about the proper values of `username` and `password`.
 Encryption and decryption keys in Travis CI are bound to their GitHub repository, so you cannot simply copy them from other places.

 ### VII - Pushing your first version